JoshDoug/Notes/NIX/Terminals/Terminals.md

+# Terminal Info

-# Info on Terminal and CLI tool truecolour support
+## Info on Terminal and CLI tool truecolour support

 * [Gist list of tests and terminals that support truecolour](https://gist.github.com/XVilka/8346728)